 Compared to other helmets, the Melon shares the most similarities with Nutcase helmets, but they are different in several notable ways.
 The Nutcase is heavier due to its hardshell construction, it has a narrower fit (too narrow for our 6yo) and is dual-certified by the CPSC and ASTM for biking and skateboarding.
 The Melon is lighter due to in-mold construction, has a wider fit and is dual-certified in Europe for skating and biking, but is only CPSC certified in the US for biking and does not meet the ASTM standards for skateboarding for the US.

 The difference in their certification is due to their differences in construction.
 ASTM standards for skateboarding require helmets to be multiple impact helmets, meaning the helmet can withstand multiple impacts to the same location on the helmet.
 Hardshell construction, in which the outer shell (the colored portion you see) is thicker and is a separate piece than the protective foam, can withstand multiple impacts, while in-mold construction cannot.
 In-mold helmets are essentially one piece with the “outer shell” and protective foam molded together into one unit.
-Although lighter, in-mold helmets do not withstand multiple impacts as well (according to the ASTM) since the foam does not have a thick outer shell do protect it.
+Although lighter, in-mold helmets do not withstand multiple impacts as well (according to the ASTM) since the foam does not have a thick outer shell to protect it.
 As a result, we don’t recommend Melon helmets for skateboarding, but they are perfectly suitable for biking and use with scooters.

 Consumer Product Safety Commission’s (CPSC) Outline of Helmet Standards

-This chart outlines all the helmet standards in the US for biking and skateboarding.
 All bike helmets are required to pass CPSC standards, but skateboard helmets are sadly not required to have any certifications (the ASTM F1492 is optional).

 Packed with numerous safety and comfort features, Melon helmets perform as good as they look.
 Lightweight, cool and comfortable, kids and adults alike will love the fit, funky styles and comforts provided by Melon.
 Not dual-certified by ASTM standards, Melon helmets are best suited for bike and scooter use only (not skateboarding).